jeandcarvalho/jeandcarvalho/README.md

 ## Hi there 👋

-I'm **Jean Carvalho**, an enthusiastic developer passionate about automotive data acquisition and analysis.
+I'm **Jean Carvalho**, a passionate developer focused on automotive data acquisition and analysis.
 Welcome to my GitHub profile!

 ### 🔭 I’m currently working on
 - [CarCara](https://github.com/yourusername/carcara): A platform for collecting and analyzing automotive data.